SFPC/sfpc.github.io/teachingasart.md

 Q: What type of students are you looking for?
 T

-A: his class is intended for aspiring teachers and teachers with many years of experience.
+A: This class is intended for aspiring teachers and teachers with many years of experience.

 Q: Am I too old or too young to participate?